Juri Litvinov

-Juri Litvinov (also romanized as Yuriy Litvinov, born May 6, 1978) is a Kazakhstani former competitive figure skater.
-He is a multiple national champion of Kazakhstan and competed at the 1998 Winter Olympics, World Championships, and Four Continents Championships.
-He moved to the United States with his then-coach Sergei (Sergey) Korovin in 1996.
+Juri Litvinov (also romanized as Yuriy Litvinov, born May 6, 1978) is a Kazakh former competitive figure skater.
+He is a multiple national champion of Kazakhstan, and competed at the 1998 Winter Olympics, World Championships, and Four Continents Championships.

+He moved to the United States of America with his then-coach, Sergei (Sergey) Korovin, in 1996.
 Litvinov retired from competition in 2003.
-As of late 2019, he is a certified professional ice skating coach, holding certifications with the United States Figure Skating Association, Professional Skaters Association, and USA Hockey.
-He coaches figure skating and hockey at MedStar Capitals Iceplex in Arlington, Virginia and Mt.
-Vernon Recreation Center in Alexandria, Virginia.
+He became a certified professional ice skating coach, holding certifications with the United States Figure Skating Association, USA Hockey, and the Professional Skaters Association.

+He coaches figure skating and hockey at MedStar Capitals Iceplex in Arlington, Virginia and Mount Vernon Recreation Center in Alexandria, Virginia.